Scille/parsec-cloud/docs/userguide/manage_devices.rst

   If one of the codes to share is not present in the other's list, it means there is a very high probability you are victim of a `Man-in-the-middle attack <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`_.
-  You can read more about that process at the :ref:`Cryptography <doc_cryptography>` section.

 .. _doc_userguide_recovery_files: